Your Questions answered:

 Although the above answers do provide a potential solution to increasing guest numbers at private gatherings, they also raise more questions.
 For example, would the supplier (say wedding planner) be liable for any breaches of the direction?
 If so, they would probably want to legally limit their liability, especially in situations where they may not have ultimate control of the premises (such as inside a private house).

 And if you have already hired a caterer, or were planning on using one for the above purposes, please bear in mind they would have to be (presumably) present throughout the duration of the event.
 So if you have hired a spit roast vendor with a COVID Safe Plan to setup in your backyard, they are going to have be there before, during and right to the end of the event to enforce the COVID Safe Plan (which might increase the cost for their time).
+Once the Supplier with a Covid safe plan leaves your premise, you the host would be totally responsible from this time, and subject to the Govt legal limits they impose on Privately held gatherings.

 How many people can I have at a wedding?
 Your Questions answered:

 Wedding receptions and ceremonies held at a person’s residence (for example a backyard wedding) or public space (like a park) may have more people attend – if a business is engaged to manage the event and is operating under an approved COVID Safe Plan.
-For example, a catering company or event manager is operating under the Weddings Industry COVID Safe Plan.
+For example, a Wedding Planner, catering company or event manager is operating under the Weddings Industry COVID Safe Plan.

-A record of names and contact details of each guest must be kept for 56 days to assist in contact tracing if required.
+A record of names and contact details of each guest must be kept for maximum 56 days to assist in contact tracing if required.

 No exemptions will be granted for weddings.